bchandaka/Intro-to-ROS-Workshop/README.md

     - Build the custom package from the workspace folder: `cd ~/catkin_ws && catkin_make`
     - Run the install shell script so ROS2 knows how to run files from your custom package: `source devel/setup.bash`

+## Controlling the Turtlebot in theconstructsim
+1. `roslaunch turtlebot_gazebo turtlebot_project.launch`
+2. `rosrun teleop_twist_keyboard teleop_twist_keyboard.py`
+3. Move around the turtlebot with your keyboard!
+   - try visualizing some of the sensor dat with `rviz` too

 ## Additional Commands
 _Tab Completion and `-h` flag are your friends_